mirconanni/TandK_CNR/Location_extraction/readme.md

 H2020 - Grant Agreement n.
 780754

 # Location Extractor
-An open-source implementation of the algorithm for adaptive trajectory segmentation and extracting the locations based on the mobility history of a user.
+An open-source implementation of the algorithm for adaptive trajectory segmentation introduced in [[1]](#1) and extracting the locations based on the mobility history of a user.
 The mobility history includes poisition information of the user during a specific period of time.

 ## Input Parameters
 Adaptive trajectory segmentation receives the following required parameters: